 Corneal Shields – Protective shield that can be placed over the eyes during cosmetic treatments.

-Crow’s Feet – Wrinkles around your eyes that are caused from strenuous smiling and/or squinting.
+Crow’s Feet – Wrinkles around your eyes that are caused by strenuous smiling and/or squinting.
 Crow’s feet can be reduced and/or eliminated with Botox injections, facial rejuvenation treatments, laser skin resurfacing and skin care products.

 CryoClear – An instrument used to remove skin tags, cherry angiomas, age spots, sun spots, etc. by freezing the lesion to promote smoother cosmetic appearance.